kisinga/Dukahub/docs/LEDGER_ARCHITECTURE.md

 ## Overview

-The Dukahub financial system uses a **double-entry ledger** as the single source of truth for all financial transactions.
+The Dukarun financial system uses a **double-entry ledger** as the single source of truth for all financial transactions.
 This ensures data integrity, auditability, and accurate financial reporting.

 ## Core Principles